Skip to main content

 Identifier: 2019-021

 This collection contains approximately 6 linear feet of analog/paper archival records, over 400 digital interview files, and 242 digital transcripts related to the Surviving Katrina and Rita in Houston project.
 Founded by UH Professor Carl Lindahl in 2005, Surviving Katrina and Rita is the world's first project in which disaster survivors have taken the lead in documenting fellow survivors' experience of disaster.
-The project received worldwide recognition for its role in helping survivors overcome the traumatic effects of hurricanes.
+The project received worldwide recognition for its role in helping survivors reflect on and process the traumatic effects of hurricanes.
 The collection consists primarily of digital project interviews and transcripts for interviews that were conducted from 2006-2008.
-The collection also contains training manuals for survivor interviewers, news clippings, photographs, cassettes, and textual data discs.
+Materials also include training manuals for survivor interviewers, news clippings, photographs, cassettes, and textual data discs.

 Dates